‘Doctor Strange in the Multiverse of Madness’ director Sam Raimi describes actor Bruce Campbell as his ‘long lost brother’

 Doctor Strange in the Multiverse of Madness director Sam Raimi says his frequent collaborator, actor Bruce Campbell, is more than just a friend, he’s family.

-As many movie fans might’ve guessed already, another thing Doctor Strange 2 and The Evil Dead have in common is that they both feature Campbell, albeit with Campbell only appearing in two very brief scenes in the Marvel film.
+As many movie fans might’ve guessed already, another thing Doctor Strange in the Multiverse of Madness and The Evil Dead have in common is that they both feature Campbell, albeit with Campbell only appearing in two very brief scenes in the Marvel film.

 When asked in a recent interview with the Associated Press whether calling up Bruce Campbell was “automatic” for Raimi any time he has a new film in the works, the director replied, “Absolutely.”